dcperera/dcperera.github.io/_teaching/teaching-2.md

 09 Badge in Dilution of Solutions.
 10 Using an Arduino device, students will capture infrared readings at two wavelengths representing oxygenated and deoxygenated blood.
+11 Copper Cycle.
+Exploring a series of reactions starting with metallic copper as a reactant and ending with metallic copper as a product.
+12 Synthesis of Alum.
+A synthesis and recrystallization of alum from aluminum.
+13 Silver Nano-particles lab experiment.